What Is EEOC?

 What Does Pass or Fail Mean?

-- A pass occurs when a candidate's score is above the median score, meaning they performed better than at least half the candidates.
+- A pass occurs when a group of candidates' scores are above the median score, meaning they performed better than at least half the candidates.

 This process ensures that candidates are fairly assessed based on data, helping to mitigate potential biases in the hiring process, in line with EEOC guidelines for non-discriminatory practices.